 - Pier 21 in Halifax was Canada's "front door" for immigrants, troops, and evacuees from 1928 to 1971.
 It was opened as a museum in 1999, and has a website with photos of ships, accounts by immigrants, and a good page of links to immigration websites in Canada and other countries.

 - British and Irish Immigration to New Zealand 1840-1914 from NZHistory.net includes Regional origins of Scots migrants.

-- The Scottish who came to Australia - extracts from this book by Malcolm D Prentis, published 1983 or 1987 in the Australian Ethnic Heritage Series from AE press.
-There are many databases and records of immigrants to Australia, e.g. to New South Wales, Queensland, South Australia, Tasmania, and Victoria.
+- The Scottish who came to Australia on Electric Scotland - extracts from this book by Malcolm D Prentis, published 1983 or 1987 in the Australian Ethnic Heritage Series from AE press.
+There are many databases and records of immigrants to Australia, e.g. to New South Wales, Queensland, Tasmania, and Victoria.

 - Scottish Strays Marriage Index is provided online by the Anglo-Scottish Family History Society.
 Members and others have contributed details of marriages outside Scotland where one partner was from Scotland.

 - Some Border Marriage Index Strays from Berwickshire, Dumfrieshire, Peebleshire, Roxburghshire and Selkirkshire, containing names extracted from the Marriage Index (1853-1895) of Victoria, Australia.

 - Researching From Abroad - a GENUKI guide, largely addressing researching from North America.

 - For a general guide to Scotland, see Collins Encyclopaedia of Scotland, edited by John Keay and Julia Keay and published by Harper Collins in 1994.
 1046 pages, ISBN 0 00 255082 2.

 - A useful resource for Scottish genealogists is Lawrence R. Burness' A Scottish Historian's Glossary, published by the Scottish Association of Family History Societies.